Improving health, safety and wellbeing

-Developing the right attitudes and behaviours was key to the success of Anglo American’s ambition to reduce transport-related safety issues to zero.
-We worked with them to develop a top-to-bottom behaviour change programme to address a gap in transportation safety performance.
+We worked with the global mining company, Anglo American, to develop a top-to-bottom behaviour change programme to address a gap in transportation safety performance.

 We worked with the Safety Communications team to develop a behaviour change programme to engage General Managers, their leadership teams, and ultimately front-line staff, in the behaviours required to achieve a Zero Harm working environment.